 2. Valuation of non-performing loans acquired from Crane Bank Limited (in receivership) Level: Consolidated As disclosed in Note 26 to the financial statements, the Group recognised a financial asset based on the fair valuation of written off and non-performing loans and advances acquired from Crane Bank Limited (in receivership).
-The financial asset Our audit procedures included, but were not limited, to: Reviewed documentation supporting management's is measured at fair value through profit or loss and amounts to Ushs 72.664 billion as at 31 December 2021 (2020: Ushs 109.892 billion).
-A fair value loss of Ushs 30.861 billion has been recognised for the year ended 31 December 2021 (2020: Ushs 50.488 billion). assessment of the expected future cash flows including loan files, correspondence with the counterparties, payment plans agreed with the counterparties, collateral valuation reports, and legal reports.
+The financial asset is measured at fair value through profit or loss and amounts to Ushs 72.664 billion as at 31 December 2021 (2020: Ushs 109.892 billion).
+A fair value loss of Ushs 30.861 billion has been recognised for the year ended 31 December 2021 (2020: Ushs 50.488 billion).
 The fair valuation of the financial asset is determined using the discounted cash flows method.
 The valuation of the financial asset is considered a key audit matter due to the significant amounts and judgments involved.
 The key judgements include estimating the future cashflows expected from the facilities and the time when the cash flows will be received.
 The estimation process is further complicated by the impact of the Covid-19 pandemic on the counterparties and general business environment.
 Basing on the information available in the documents reviewed, we evaluated the realizability and timing of cash flows expected from payments from counterparties and disposal of collateral, and where litigation is involved, the likely outcome of the litigation.
 Assessed whether assumptions made in previous periods continue to be reasonable by reviewing actual outcomes during the year and subsequent to the reporting date.
 We also considered that the related disclosures in Note 26 are significant to the understanding of these financial assets.
 Assessed whether management considered the impact of the Covid-19 pandemic, for example, on the realizability of expected cash flows including the impact of the pandemic on the valuation of collaterals.
 Assessed whether the disclosures made in the financial statements are complete.